nuym/j2c/README.md

 # nuym's jnic

-> Will be open-sourced eventually
+> New version is on the way...

 Open source and performance close to JNIC (excluding Zig performance).